fhShawon/Industrial-Automation-and-Monitoring-System/README.md

 # Industrial-Automation-and-Monitoring-System
-Micro controller based project.
-This project could separate products based on their weight and color and count how many defected and non-defected products had passed.
-The main purpose of the project was quality control.
+Implemented a microcontroller-based system to enable precise sorting of products based on weight and color, while also providing an accurate count of defective and non-defective items in real-time.
+This innovative solution harnessed color and weight sensors in conjunction with Arduino technology, with a primary focus on ensuring precise quality control measures.

 Watch it in action: https://youtu.be/RhZgwqmgKoI